Epitome87/50-projects-50-days/README.md

 With only one day remaining, it's finally here: The Todo List!
 Nothing too fancy here -- you're able to write Todos, left-click them to mark them as completed (visualized with a strike-thru) and right-click them to mark them as complete.
 Using LocalStorage, the Todos are able to persist through refreshes and visits.

 ###### `Originally Completed: 9/24/2021`

+### Day 50 - Insect Catch Game

+✨🎉🎈 The final project of the course! 🎈🎉✨

+This is a silly game where the user clicks at insects to make them go away.
+Each successful click of an insect increases the user's score.
+But it also makes two more insects spawn -- so there is no real way to win!

+###### `Originally Completed: 9/25/2021`